Kidney Patient Involvement Network (KPIN)

 We are a partnership across organisations, charities and academic institutions and welcome all patient and clinician members from across the UK and all backgrounds of kidney care.

-We are jointly led by Professor Paula Ormandy who is Professor of Long Term Conditions Research at the University of Salford and British Renal Society Vice President (Research) and Mr David Coyle, a kidney patient and Patient Partnership Lead for NIHR Devices for Dignity.
+We are jointly led by Professor Paula Ormandy who is Professor of Long Term Conditions Research at the University of Salford and British Renal Society Vice President (Research) and Mr Andy Henwood, an experienced kidney patient and advocate.

 We are committed to quality public involvement and engagement (PPI/E) and work collaboratively in initiatives to improve standards and develop patient leaders of the future by: